philzook58/philzook58.github.io/_notes/ocaml.md

 https://github.com/ocaml-multicore/parallel-programming-in-multicore-ocaml
 Domains
 Algebraic effects - related to delimitted continuations

+### MetaOcaml
+See note on partial evaluaton.
+What do the metaocaml patches look like?

+### PPX
+PPX is a preprocessing stage.
+You get access to the ocaml syntax tree and can modify it

 ### Extensible Variants
 Extensible variants allow you to add new constructors to a data type kind of imperatively.
 They let data types be open.
 They are a strong relative of exceptions in ocaml (maybe even the same thing now) which have let you add new exception cases for a long time.